B2B Lead Generation Glossary

 Funnel Architecture

-Funnel stages define the buyer journey progression and determine appropriate content, messaging, and handoff criteria for each demand state.
+Funnel stages define the buyer journey progression.
+They determine appropriate content, messaging, handoff criteria, and the specific demand state a prospect occupies at any given moment.

 Demand State Awareness

 Demand State Awareness refers to the early stage where prospects first discover your brand through educational content or problem-focused resources designed to attract early-stage buyers researching solutions.
-This stage focuses on building trust and establishing authority without pushing sales messages.
+Build trust here.
+Save the sales message for later.

 Related terms: